-Special thanks to the 1889 Foundation for their generous funding
+Special thanks to the 1889 Foundation for their generous funding support for this initiative.

 Outreach Events

 Wellness Wednesdays

 Wellness Wednesdays started as a partnership between CPH and the Cambria County Drug Coalition (CCDC) in September of 2022.
 The original idea was to bring resource information directly to communities with vulnerable populations using mini health fairs.
 After holding nearly 30 health fairs in late 2022 into mid-2023, the focus shifted to educational sessions.